 We hear the word ‘antioxidant’ quite a lot.
 But there isn’t enough explanation as to what these actually are and how they affect the body.
 It is an antioxidant as well as a nutrient and can help your body in some pretty amazing ways.
 But we don’t know a great deal of detail about it.
 Selenium deficiency is something we all want to avoid, as you will see in this article.
 As men approaching the age of 50, we should have a strong idea of the things we put into our bodies – and the effect they have on us.

-Normally, we don’t know where to get selenium into our diet.
+Normally, we don’t know where to get into our diet.
 It doesn’t appear on the nutritional information part of food labels.
-As men nearing that milestone birthday of 50 we need to understand the effect So, what is selenium and what is selenium deficiency?
+As men nearing that milestone birthday of 50 we need to understand the effect So, what is selenium, and what is its deficiency?
 Great questions.
 Let’s read on to see what it is all about –

 What Is Selenium?

 The dictionary definition will look a little something like this –

 “Selenium is a chemical element, with the atomic number 34.
 It is a grey non-metal that has some semiconducting properties.”

 Sounds fascinating, doesn’t it?
 I’m sure the first thing that springs to mind is, why would I out that in my body?
 Well, let’s take a look at a definition that sheds some more light on this in a dietary sense –

 “Selenium is a mineral that has high antioxidant properties.
 Its deficiency is where someone doesn’t get enough quantity in their diet naturally.
 And selenium helps to protect the cells of the body from damage and has been linked to improved memory, energy and general wellbeing.”

 What Are the Signs of Selenium Deficiency?